dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 When the interrupt flag is cleared, most interrupts will be *masked* meaning they will not be served.
 There is a special case where an interrupt will still be served by the cpu: the *non-maskable interrupt* or NMI.
 These are extremely rare, and often a result of a critical hardware failure, therefore it's perfectly acceptable to simply have the operating system panic in this case.

-*Authors note: Don't let NMIs scare you, I've never run actually run into one on real hardware.
+*Authors note: Don't let NMIs scare you, we've never run actually run into one on real hardware.
 You do need to be aware that they exist and can happen at any time, regardless of the interrupt flag.*

 ## Setting Up For Handling Interrupts

 Now we know the theory behind interrupts, let's take a look at how we interact with them on `x86`.
 As expected, it's a descriptor table!
 We will be referencing some GDT selectors in this, so a GDT loaded is required.
 We're also going to introduce a few new terms:

-- Interrupt Descriptor: A single entry within the interrupt descriptor *table*, it describes what the cpu should do when a specific interrupt occurs.
+- _Interrupt Descriptor_: A single entry within the interrupt descriptor *table*, it describes what the cpu should do when a specific interrupt occurs.
-- Interrupt Descriptor Table: An array of interrupt descriptors, usually referred to as the IDT.
+- _Interrupt Descriptor Table_: An array of interrupt descriptors, usually referred to as the _IDT_.
-- Interrupt Descriptor Table Register: Usually called the IDTR, this is the register within the cpu that holds the address of the IDT.
+- _Interrupt Descriptor Table Register_: Usually called the _IDTR_, this is the register within the cpu that holds the address of the IDT.
 Similar to the GDTR.
-- Interrupt Vector: Refers to the interrupt number.
+- _Interrupt Vector_: Refers to the interrupt number.
 Each vector is unique, and vectors 0-32 are reserved for special purposes (which we'll cover below).
 The x86 platform supports 256 vectors.
-- Interrupt Request: A term used to describe interrupts that are sent to the Programmable Interrupt Controller.
+- _Interrupt Request_: A term used to describe interrupts that are sent to the Programmable Interrupt Controller.
 The PIC was deprecated long ago and has since been replaced by the APIC.
 An IRQ refers to the pin number used on the pic: IRQ2 would be pin #2 for example.
 The APIC has a chapter of it's own.
-- Interrupt Service Routine: Similar to IRQ, this is an older term, used to describe the handler function for IRQ.
+- _Interrupt Service Routine_: Similar to IRQ, this is an older term, used to describe the handler function for IRQ.
 Often shortened to ISR.

 In order for us to be able to handle interrupts, we're going to need to create an array of descriptors (or rather a table, called the *Interrupt Descriptor Table*).
 We then load the address of this IDT into the IDTR, and if the entries of the table are set up correctly we should be able to handle interrupts.